 Wendy aims to educate pupils who want to dance or model as a hobby or to take it to a professional level in the industry.

-Lucy-Jayne joined the academy in 1997, at the age of 6.
+Lucy-Jayne joined the academy in 1997, at the age of 5.
 After successfully achieving several vocational examinations with BTDA in subjects including Classical Ballet, Modern Jazz, Tap and Lyrical, Lucy-Jayne is now teaching alongside Miss Wendy at the academy.
-She has also being choreographing routines for the academy for the past few years.
+She has also been choreographing routines for the academy for the past few years.

 Lucy-Jayne has appeared in a number of productions locally, including pantomimes, charity galas and other amateur dramatic shows.